sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 ==TO DO==

 * make NewType via traversing XSDDatatypes (?)
+* datatypes vs. units (like wikipedia macro
-* more testing for xsparser, documenttype, jsonx
+* more testing for xsparser, documenttype, JBook

 ==Construction and setup API==